computationalAstroUAM/resources/steps2github.md

 Update your personal copy:

-`git push origin master`
+`git push origin main`

 ## Track upstream: keeping your copy up-to-date with the main one

 This instructions follow the recommendations on [syncing a fork from GitHub](ttps://help.github.com/articles/syncing-a-fork/).
-To make sure that your version remains up to date with the master version, set the upstream tracking on the command line:
+To make sure that your version remains up to date with the main version, set the upstream tracking on the command line:

-`git remote add --track master upstream https://[git username]@github.com/computationalAstroUAM/[repo name]`
+`git remote add --track main upstream https://[git username]@github.com/computationalAstroUAM/[repo name]`

-Now, every time you need to apply the changes that have been made to the master version to yours, navigate to your a repository directory and run on the command line:
+Now, every time you need to apply the changes that have been made to the main version to yours, navigate to your a repository directory and run on the command line:

 ```
 git fetch upstream
-git merge upstream/master
+git merge upstream/main
 ```

 ## Working on a new (big) feature